EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 How does EIBOR affect my mortgage payment?

-Your variable mortgage rate equals EIBOR plus your bank's fixed margin (typically 1.25% to 2.5%).
+Your variable mortgage rate equals EIBOR plus your bank's fixed margin, which runs 1.00% to 1.99% across the products we track.
 When EIBOR rises, your payment rises.
 When it falls, your payment falls.
-A 1% move on a AED 1.6 million loan over 25 years changes the monthly payment by about AED 917.
+From a 5.41% starting point on a AED 1.6 million loan over 25 years, a 1 point rise costs about AED 974 a month and a 1 point fall saves about AED 928.

 How often does EIBOR change?